-(This is the sixth installment in a series over the next few months that will look at the marijuana markets in each of Canada’s provinces and territories.
-Other installments: Alberta, New Brunswick, Nova Scotia, Ontario, Quebec and Saskatchewan.)
+(This is the sixth installment in a series looking at the marijuana markets in each of Canada’s provinces and territories.
+Other installments: Alberta, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.)

 Cannabis businesses in British Columbia can leverage decades of market experience in cultivation, retail and research and development to maintain their dominant position in Canada’s marijuana industry when recreational use becomes legal later this year.